bforbesc/AI-Assistant-Competition/documentation/0_USER_GUIDE.md

 ## 5.5 Post-Tournament Reflection

-1. **Review your code** alongside other published sample bots (if available).
+1. **Review your strategy** alongside other published sample bots (if available).
-2. **Discuss** your strategy in the course forum:
+2. **Discuss** your approach in the course forum:
-   - Why did you choose your acceptance threshold?
+   - Why did you choose your strategy?
    - How might you adapt in a real-world negotiation scenario?
 3. **Iterate** for the next competition window!

 ---

 Congratulations on completing the user journey.
 We look forward to seeing your bots in action and your strategic insights in the debrief sessions!